abhijeetdhara/monoSheet/README.md

 1. "Me" filter for saved search filter baked into the integration.
 2. Support for OAuth 1.0a
-3. Support for OAuth 2.0
+3. Support for OAuth 2.0 [Algos other than RSA]

 ---